-What You Will Pay Common Medical Event Services You May Need In-network Tier 1 (You will pay the least) In-network Tier 2 Self-Referred Provider (You will pay the most) other special health needs out-of-network outpatient services or treatment.
-Rehabilitation services No charge \$20/Visit PCP referral required.
+Common Medical Event Services You May Need In-network Tier 1 (You will pay the least) In-network Tier 2 Self-Referred Provider (You will pay the most) The state of the s If you need help recovering or have other special health needs Home health care No charge No charge 30% coinsurance Precertification required; 20% reduction in benefits for failure to pre-authorize out-of-network outpatient services or treatment.
+Rehabilitation services No charge \$20/Visit 30% coinsurance PCP referral required.
 Pre-authorization required for Speech Therapy.
-Habilitation services No charge \$20/Visit PCP referral required.
+Habilitation services No charge \$20/Visit 30% coinsurance PCP referral required.
 Pre-authorization required for Speech Therapy.
-Skilled nursing care Not available \$50/Day; Max of 5 Copayment(s)/Admit 30% coincurance Precertification required.
-There is a -\$2 penalty for failure to pre-authorize inpatient services or treatment out-of-network.
-120 visits/Calendar Year.
-Durable medical equipment Not available 30% coinsurance 50% coinsurance Precertification required for selected items.
-See section General Information.
-20% reduction in benefits for failure to precert out-of-network.
-Hospice services No charge No charge 30% coinsurance Precertification required.
-20% reduction in benefits for failure to precert out-of-network.
+Skilled nursing care Not available \$50/Day; Maximum 5 Copayment(s) / admission 30% coinsurance Precertification required; Penalty for failure to pre-authorize inpatient services or out-of-network care.
+Maximum 120 days/Calendar Year.
+Durable medical equipment Not available 30% coinsurance 50% coinsurance Precertification required for selected items; 20% reduction in benefits for failure to precert out-of-network care.
+Hospice services No charge No charge 30% coinsurance Precertification required; 20% reduction in benefits for failure to precert out-of-network care.
 If your child needs Children's eye exam Not covered Not covered Not covered None dental or eye care Children's glasses Not covered Not covered Not covered None Children's dental check-up Not covered Not covered Not covered None